 Missouri adds value to the standard projections template by including the ACT Workkeys Assessment Levels typically required for success in each of the 800+ occupations.
 Since most of Missouri’s counties participate in the Certified Work Ready Communities program, the levels help those researching careers find good options based on their personal assessment.

 Missouri uses a system of Now, Next and Later to categorize the occupations according to the training and education typically required for success on the job.
 Now occupations typically require a high school education or less along with short-term training.
-Next occupations typically require moderate to longterm training or experience and or education beyond high school.
+Next occupations typically require moderate to long-term training or experience and or education beyond high school.
 Later occupations typically require a bachelor’s degree or higher.

 While long-term projections offer a solid understanding of longer-term employer needs, job ads placed by employers help in recognizing the current needs of employers.
 When projections predict a high number of future openings and job ads show current demand for the same occupation, the occupation may be a good career possibility.

-The table below displays the top 5 jobs by the number of projected openings for the 10 year projection period through 2026 in the Now, Next and Later categories for the region.
+The table below displays the top 5 jobs by the number of projected openings for the 10-year projection period through 2026 in the Now, Next and Later categories for the region.
 The flame beside some of the occupations represents “hot jobs” determined by the number of job ads placed by employers.

-Top occupations by the total number of openings in the Now category are Personal Care Aides (14,775),
+Top occupations by the total number of openings in the Now category is Personal Care Aides (14,775),

 Cashiers (10,599), Food Preparation and Serving Workers (8,460), Retail Salespersons (6,287), and Secretaries and Administrative Assistants (4,264).
-The reason for a high number of openings is turnover within these occupations.
+The reason for the high number of openings is turnover within these occupations.

 Occupations with the highest number of openings in the Next category are Heavy and Tractor-Trailer